bpftrace/bpftrace/INSTALL.md

 # Linux Kernel Requirements

-It is recommended that you are running a Linux 4.9 kernel or higher.
-Some tools may work on older kernels, but these old kernels are no longer tested.
-To explain this requirement, these are the kernel versions where major features were added:

-- 4.1 - kprobes
-- 4.3 - uprobes
-- 4.6 - stack traces, count and hist builtins (use PERCPU maps for accuracy and efficiency)
-- 4.7 - tracepoints
-- 4.9 - timers/profiling

-Minor improvements have been added in later kernels, so newer than 4.9 is preferred.
+For minimum kernel version, see our [dependency support policy](docs/dependency_support.md#linux-kernel).

-Your kernel also needs to be built with the following options:
+Your kernel needs to be built with the following options:

 ```
 CONFIG_BPF=y